 The Illinois State Legislature has recently passed HB 4075 in the name of “Consumer Protection” which is currently awaiting the Governor’s signature.
 The bill is specifically targeted at ridesharing services like Uber, Lyft & Sidecar.

-For those who may be unaware, Uber is a popular app in metro areas which started out as a way to call a taxi from their smart-phone app, as long as the driver was signed up with the service.
+For those who may be unaware, Uber is a popular app in metro areas that started out as a way to call a taxi from their smartphone app, as long as the driver was signed up with the service.
 They’ve since expanded to “uberX” which allows regular people with regular personal vehicles to be certified by Uber and drive people around if they choose the uberX option.
-Consumers can choose to use uberX, use Uber to call a cab or take their chances getting a cab the old fashioned way.
+Consumers can choose to use uberX, use Uber to call a cab or take their chances of getting a cab the old-fashioned way.

 Personally, I’ve used uberX at least 20 times and I’ve never had a problem.
 The vehicles are all cleaner than any cab, the drivers are friendlier and I feel safer than I would riding in a cab.
 Not to mention I’m always surprised at how cheap it is.